osrf-migration/vrx-wiki/tutorials/vrx_tasks_2019.md

     * Notes:
         * The service name is `/vrx/scan_dock/color_sequence`
         * Allowable values are "red", "green", "blue" and "yellow"
+        * The service only returns once, that is you can only call the service one time.
+The first time you call the service it returns true, even if the sequence is incorrect.
+If the sequence is correct, the score is incremented by the colorBonusPOints value (typ.
+10 points).
+You can monitor the score with `rostopic echo  /vrx/task/info`
 1. Dock in the bay displaying the symbol that corresponds to the correct color sequence.

 For further details on either task, see "4.3.2.
 Task 5: Scan-the-code and Dock" in the [Competition and Task Descriptions](https://bitbucket.org/osrf/vrx/downloads/VRX%202019%20Task%20Descriptions_v1.1.pdf), or refer to the [scan and dock scoring plugin](https://bitbucket.org/osrf/vrx/src/default/vrx_gazebo/include/vrx_gazebo/scan_dock_scoring_plugin.hh)